Text-to-speech, all model types & full fine-tuning now supported!

 The paper also shows that interestingly KL Divergence is highly correlated with flips, and so our goal is to reduce the mean KL Divergence whilst increasing the disk space of the quantization as less as possible.

 Most frameworks report perplexity and KL Divergence using a test set of Wikipedia articles.
 However, we noticed using the calibration dataset which is also Wikipedia related causes quants to overfit, and attain lower perplexity scores.
+We utilize Calibration_v3 and Calibration_v5 datasets for fair testing which includes some wikitext data amongst other data.
 Also instruct models have unique chat templates, and using text only calibration datasets is not effective for instruct models (base models yes).
 In fact most imatrix GGUFs are typically calibrated with these issues.
 As a result, they naturally perform better on KL Divergence benchmarks that also use Wikipedia data, since the model is essentially optimized for that domain.

 To ensure a fair and controlled evaluation, we do not to use our own calibration dataset (which is optimized for chat performance) when benchmarking KL Divergence.
 Instead, we conducted tests using the same standard Wikipedia datasets, allowing us to directly compare the performance of our Dynamic 2.0 method against the baseline imatrix approach.